alinush/6.824-lecture-notes/l11-ficus.md

    + exists i,j: `a[i] < b[i]` and `a[j] > b[j]`
    + i.e. neither summarizes a prefix of the other
    + i.e. neither causally precedes the other
+     - this is because, as we said before, there's no total order

 Many systems use VT variants, but for somewhat different purposes